|Ajax, Java and other dynamic application coding methods have pulled computing power over to the client, introducing risks and resurrecting old ones.

-| THREAT MITIGATION TECHNIQUES
+|THREAT MITIGATION TECHNIQUES

-Since there are new vectors by which user data can arrive at the server, and several new ways for data to reach the client, developers need to expand the scope of known threat mitigation techniques.
-A comprehensive plan will include complete two-way data validation, client-side and server-side enforcement, and a rigorous testing harness.
+Since there are vectors by which user data can arrive at the server, and several ways for data to reach the client, developers need to expand the scope of known threat mitigation techniques.
+A comprehensive will include complete two-way data validation, client-side and server-side enforcement, and a rigorous testing harness.
 It should go without saying (but unfortunately still doesn't) that automated testing is the most fundamental part of any security infrastructure.

 Standardized and customized data (de)serializers.
 If you are using structured data, make sure you have an appropriate parser for the syntax (standard parsers are available for all popular syntax).
 If using XML, create or use an existing schema that can be used to validate document structure and content.
 Many microformats have such schemas, and you should enable your XML library's validation for any inbound or outbound data.

-| Modern templating engines.
+|Modern templating engines.
 Most modern Web development platforms provide a templating engine that can automatically HTML-encode any dynamic data being interpolated into the template.
 Some examples: